STAR-Research/18-847B-F22/README.md

 **Reading Assignments:** We will read and review up to two research papers before each class.
 Each student will present two-three such papers during the course of the semester.

 ### Grading Algorithm
-* **(35%) Course Project:** Students will work in teams of three on a research project related to improving the efficiency of data center systems.
+* **(35%) Course Project:** Students will work in teams of three on a research project on improving data center systems.
 Deliverables will include a proposal, mid-term presentation, final presentation, and final research paper.
-This assignment will provide students with the experience of performing research in the field of large-scale computing.
+This assignment will provide students with the experience of performing research in the field of modern large-scale computing.
 * **(30%) Paper Reviews:** We will be writing reviews for the papers that we read in this course.
 These reviews will help practice critical examination of research papers related to data center computing.
 Each student can skip a total of three reviews across the semester (choose wisely!).
-Each miss beyond three will result in 25% decrease in grade for this portion of the course (i.e., 5% out of the 20% alloted for the Paper Reviews component).
-Missing seven or more paper reviews will result in getting 0% out of the 20% possible for the Paper Reviews component.
-Reviews will be submitted through [hotCRP](https://cmu-18847-s22.hotcrp.com/).
+Each miss beyond three will result in 25% decrease in grade for this portion of the course (i.e., 5% out of the 30% alloted for the Paper Reviews component).
+Missing eight or more paper reviews will result in getting 0% out of the 30% possible for the Paper Reviews component.
+Reviews will be submitted through [hotCRP](https://cmu-18-847-f22.hotcrp.com/).
 We will discuss the guidelines for writing reviews during the first couple of lectures.
 * **(15%) Paper Presentations:** Each student will be responsible for presenting and leading the discussion of two papers that we read this semester.
 Each student will be able to choose the papers that they present.
 We will discuss guidelines for presentations during the first couple of lectures.
 * **(20%) Participation:** Much of the discovery and learning in this course will be driven by in-class discussion.
 Participation will be assessed by engagement during in-class discussions.
 Therefore, it is critical that students attend lectures.

 ### Project milestones

-* **(Jan 24/ASAP) Find project partners:** Create a group of three like-minded students
+* **(Sep 5/ASAP) Find project partners:** Create a group of three like-minded students
 * **(Jan 26) Contact instructors:** Email the instructors with your group's proposal (~2 paragraphs)
 * **(Feb 2) Finalize deliverables:** Finalize project deliverables after regular back-and-forth discussions with the instructors
 * **(March 2) First milestone:** Submit your first milestone document that defines and motivates the problem, surveys related work, forms initial hypothesis and idea, and potentially includes some preliminary result (email instructors)